In a small community, your neighbours are your customers and your reputation often spreads by word of mouth.

 • “I felt completely left in the dark.”

-If any of that sounds familiar, I want to reassure you that you’re not crazy.
+If any of that sounds familiar, I want to reassure you, you’re not crazy.
 You’ve just been let down by the wrong people.
 Working with a web designer shouldn’t feel like a leap of faith.
 You shouldn’t have to cross your fingers and hope for the best.
 Unfortunately, that’s exactly how it feels for a lot of people.

 Why So Many People Have Been Let Down